sdsc/sdsc-summer-institute-2022/2.5_data_management/SSH.md

 ## Easy access: Setting up SSH keys :key:

 SSH, or [Secure SHell](https://en.wikipedia.org/wiki/Secure_Shell), is a cryptographically secure network protocol used to administer and communicate with remote computer systems distributed over an unsecured network like the public internet.
-Based on a [client–server](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) architecture, the protocol supports several different methods of [authentication](https://en.wikipedia.org/wiki/Authentication) to establish trust between client and server and uses strong encryption to protect the data they exhange.
+Based on a [client–server](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) architecture, the protocol supports several different methods of [authentication](https://en.wikipedia.org/wiki/Authentication) to establish trust between client and server and uses [strong encryption](https://en.wikipedia.org/wiki/Strong_cryptography) to protect the data they exhange with one another.
 The most popular application of SSH is logging into and executing commands on a remote machine like Expanse from your personal computer.

 <img src='https://upload.wikimedia.org/wikipedia/en/6/65/OpenSSH_logo.png' width='25%' height='25%' />